HiltonRosenfeld/ai-as-an-api/README.md

 # Step 4.
 Train the Model in Jupyter

 In the Gitpod environment, we started Jupyter for you (it is running in the notebook-shell console).
-To open it, run the following command **in the `work-shell` console**, which will open a browser to the notebook server listening:
+To open it, run the following command, which will open a browser to the notebook server listening:

+**Use the `work-shell` console**

 ```
 gp preview --external $(gp url 8888)/notebooks/notebook/machineLearning.ipynb
 ```

-> *Note*: The password to unlock the notebook is `spamclassifier`.
+> **Note**: The password to unlock the notebook is `spamclassifier`.

 <br />

-## How to run the Jupyter Notebook
+### How to run the Jupyter Notebook
 A notebook is made of "cells".
 Select a cell by clicking on it and execute it with Shift+Enter.
 Run all code cells in the notebook from the first to the last.

-**Note: there are cells with the sole purpose of inspecting the contents of some variables.**
+> **Note**: there are cells with the sole purpose of inspecting the contents of some variables.
 Take your time, use them to better understand what's going on.

+When you have completed the Jupyter Notebook, come back to this document and continue with Step 5.

 <br />